Social liberalism

-Social liberalism (Note: Also known as new liberalism in the United Kingdom, modern liberalism in the United States (where it is also simply known as liberalism), left-liberalism (Linksliberalismus) in Germany, and progressive liberalism (liberalismo progresista) in Spanish-speaking countries) is a political philosophy and variety of liberalism that endorses social justice, social services, a mixed economy, and the expansion of civil and political rights, as opposed to classical liberalism which favors limited government and an overall more laissez-faire style of governance.
+Social liberalism (Note: Also known as new liberalism in the United Kingdom, modern liberalism in the United States (where it is also simply known as liberalism), left-liberalism (Linksliberalismus) in Germany, and progressive liberalism (liberalismo progresista) in Spanish-speaking countries) or progressive liberalism is a political philosophy and variety of liberalism that endorses social justice, social services, a mixed economy, and the expansion of civil and political rights, as slightly opposed to classical liberalism which favors limited government and an overall more laissez-faire style of governance.
 While both are committed to personal freedoms, social liberalism places greater emphasis on the role of government in addressing social inequalities and ensuring public welfare.

 Social liberal governments address economic and social issues such as poverty, welfare, infrastructure, healthcare, and education using government intervention, while emphasising individual rights and autonomy.

 Economically, social liberalism is based on the social market economy and views the common good as harmonious with the individual's freedom.
 Social liberals overlap with social democrats in accepting market intervention more than other liberals; its importance is considered auxiliary compared to social democrats.
 Ideologies that emphasize its economic policy include welfare liberalism, New Deal liberalism and New Democrats in the United States, and Keynesian liberalism.
-The world has widely adopted social liberal policies.
+Almost all of the Western world has widely adopted social liberal policies.

 Social liberal ideas and parties tend to be considered centre to centre-left, although there are deviations from these positions to both the political left or right.
-(Note: Such as Belgium's centre to centre-right DéFI, France's centre to centre-right social liberal MoDem, Greenland's centre to centre-right Democrats, Turkey's centre-right Good Party, Poland's centre-left to left-wing liberal Polish Initiative, Taiwan's left-wing liberal Taiwan Statebuilding Party, South Korea's left-wing liberal Progressive Party and Japan's liberal left-wing populist politician Tarō Yamamoto.)
-In modern political discourse, social liberalism is associated with progressivism, a left-liberalism contrasted to the right-leaning neoliberalism, and combines support for a mixed economy with cultural liberalism.
+(Note: France's centre to centre-right social liberal MoDem, Greenland's centre to centre-right Democrats, Poland's centre-left to left-wing liberal Polish Initiative, Taiwan's left-wing liberal Taiwan Statebuilding Party, South Korea's left-wing liberal Progressive Party and Japan's liberal left-wing populist politician Tarō Yamamoto) In modern political discourse, social liberalism is associated with progressivism, a left-liberalism contrasted to the right-leaning neoliberalism, and combines support for a mixed economy with cultural liberalism.

 Cultural liberalism is an ideology that advocates the freedom of individuals to choose whether to conform to cultural norms.
 In American usage, the term Social liberalism may also refer to American progressive stances on sociocultural issues, such as reproductive rights and same-sex marriage, in contrast with American social conservatism.
 Cultural liberalism is often referred to as social liberalism because it expresses the social dimension of liberalism; however, it is not the same as the broader political ideology known as social liberalism.
 In American politics, a social liberal may hold either conservative (economic liberal) or progressive views on fiscal policy.